canonical/operator/HACKING.md

    and a brief summary of the main changes in the release E.g. 2.3.12 Bug fixes for the Juju foobar feature when using Python 3.12
 5. Drop notes and a changelog in the description.
 6. When you are ready, click "Publish".
 (If you are not ready, click "Save as Draft".)
+Wait for the new version to be published successfully to [the PyPI project](https://pypi.org/project/ops/).
 7. Open a PR to change [version.py][ops/version.py]'s `version` to the expected next version, with "+dev" appended (for example, if 3.14.1 is the next expected version, use `'3.14.1.dev0'`).